 Students must fulfill the requirements for theoretical and clinical components of the nursing major.
 Students must pass designated benchmark scores on externally prepared standardized exams during the nursing curriculum.
 Students who fail these exams will be required to complete remedial activity as assigned.
 Students will be required to achieve a satisfactory score on a designed standardized comprehensive exam to pass the synthesis/practicum (Nu 493) during the final semester of the nursing program.
 A minimum grade of "C" must be earned in all nursing course to progress in the nursing curriculum.
 A minimum grade of "C" must be earned in all supporting classes.
-Health reports, criminal background check and CPR certification must be on file in the office of the Nursing Director prior to attendance in classes for which these requirements are needed.
+Health reports, criminal background check, drug screening, CPR certification and other program requirements must be on file in the office of the Nursing Director prior to attendance in classes for which these requirements are needed.